benbertola/metrics-watcher/README.md

 - jQuery(http://jquery.com/).
 Enough said.

 You can find a working example in the examples folder, and view it's source to get a better idea of the usage.
+You can also find an example of metrics-watcher integrated into a java webapp here: https://github.com/depsypher/flapjack